 Common Issues you can Solve at Home

 One of the most common issues homeowners face with their fridge is cooling issues.
+Faulty appliances should be taken care of before trying to sell or rent a home.
+Replacing your appliances is also a good solution for upping the value of your home.
 Thankfully, there are two ways to troubleshoot the problem before calling a professional appliance repair technician.

 Check your Electrical Connection

 Before calling a professional, determine if the cause of your cooling issue is an inadequate electrical connection.
 This can be done by ensuring the power cord is completely inserted into the socket and by confirming the circuit breaker associated with that socket hasn’t tripped.
 As silly as it sounds, you’d be surprised how many Front Range homeowners call an appliance technician for professional help, only to find that the resolution was simply a lose power cord or overloaded breaker.